Civics 101 Academy

 The program runs Wednesday evenings from 6 p.m. to 8:30 p.m., from Sep.
 12 to Nov.
 14 (no class Oct.
 31).
-The home base is Board Chambers in the Hall of Justice and Records building at 400 County Center in Redwood City, but as you can see from last year's schedule below we meet in a variety of county locations.
+The home base is Board Chambers in the Hall of Justice and Records building at 400 County Center in Redwood City, but as you can see from the schedule below we meet in a variety of county locations.
 Refreshments are provided before each meeting.

-The program includes a two-hour, ranger-led light hike at a county park on a Saturday morning, at which we learn about that park and the system in general.
+The program includes a two-hour, ranger-led light hike at Edgewood Park in Redwood City on Saturday October 20, at which we'll learn about that park and the system in general.

-September 13: County Overview (Board Chambers, 400 County Center, Redwood City)
+September 12: County Overview (Board of Supervisors Chambers, 400 County Center, Redwood City)

-County Manager John Maltbie, Communications Chief Michelle Durand, Senior Legislative Aide Chris Hunter
+County Manager John Maltbie, Communications Chief Michelle Durand, Legislative Aide Linda Wolin, class introductions

-September 20: Countywide Initiatives (Board Chambers, 400 County Center, Redwood City)
+September 26: Countywide Initiatives (Board of Supervisors Chambers, 400 County Center, Redwood City)

-Office of Sustainability, Prop.
-64, Measure K, Open Data, Public Works Director Jim Porter
+Office of Sustainability, Measure K, Open Data, Public Works Director Jim Porter

-September 27: Health System (San Mateo Medical Center, 222 West 39th St., San Mateo.
-Park in large rear lot (ENTRANCE ON 37TH AVENUE), use West Entrance to SMMC and follow signs to the second floor classroom)
+October 17: Health System (San Mateo Medical Center, 222 West 39th St., San Mateo).
+Park in large rear lot (ENTRANCE ON 37TH AVENUE), use West Entrance to the medical center and follow signs to the second floor classroom).

 Health System Overview, tour of Medical Center

-Light hike, Park System mission and activities, info about native grasses, endangered species, and volunteer work
+Light hike, Park System mission and activities, info about native plants, endangered species and volunteer work

-October 25: All About Money (555 County Center, Redwood City)
+October 24: All about Money (Assessors Office, 1st floor, 555 County Center, Redwood City)

 Treasurer-Tax Collector, Assessor and Elections, Controller, Budget Performance